© Crown copyright 2018

 When you qualify, your name is added to the register of ADIs.

 The ADI Registrar is responsible for the ADI register.
-They work for DVSA.
+The Registrar works for DVSA.

 The ADI Registrar can: